 By bringing the actual food cost percentage down—and without doing anything that will affect their ability to make sales—the restaurant will automatically increase profitability.

 Optimizing Your Food Cost Percentage

-There are plenty of steps you can take to bring your actual food cost percentage closer to your ideal food cost percentage.
+There are plenty of steps you can take to bring your total food cost percentage closer to your ideal food cost percentage.

-First, you have to identify where stock is going missing.
+First, you have to identify where inventory is going missing.

 If your problem is that your ingredients are going bad before you can use them, you’ll need a different solution than if you’re over-portioning your dishes without realizing.